 And that’s it!
 Your users should be imported now.
 You can also upload the file from a remote URL using this method.

-However, it’s important to note that this method is only useful for users as CSV.
-If you’re looking to import posts from CSV, the wp function method is the better option.
+However, It’s important to note that this method is only useful for importing users as a CSV.
+If you’re looking to import posts from a CSV, the WP function method is the better option.
 The wp-cli method is only compatible with WXR files, which can be complicated.
 So, if you want to import posts, it’s best to stick with the first method we discussed.

 WP Ultimate CSV Importer Pro